PhoenixTales/phoenix-docs/lore/khorinis.md

 It is common knowledge in the kingdom, that Khorinis is rich of ore, that a special, magical ore is to be found at its mines and that a lot of profit is made through the ore business.

-But Milten, while being an educated man, stationed not too far away from the city, on the northern plains, is *not* aware of the penal colony nor of the barrier surrounding it.
-The existence and role of this high security prison at this "utmost corner of the world" is kept secret by the empire - we elaborate more on this in the design of the City.
+But Milten, while being an educated man, stationed not too far away from the city, on the northern plains, is *neither* aware of the penal colony *nor* of the barrier surrounding it.
+The existence and role of this high security prison at this "utmost corner of the world" is kept secret by the empire.

+This will be elaborated on in the design documentation of the City.

 ### Khorinis for the Orcs